-THOSE WORKING IN THE RPA SPACE ARE USED TO SPOTTING GOOD OPPORTUNITIES FOR APPLYING ROBOTS.
+THOSE WORKING IN THE RPA SPACE ARE USED TO SPOTTING GOOD OPPORTUNITIES FOR APPLYING AUTOMATION.
 HOWEVER IT COMES THROUGH EXPERIENCE AND IT’S NOT AS EASY AS IT LOOKS.
-WHERE DO YOU START WITH RPA?
+SO, WHERE DO YOU START WITH RPA?

-Skore’s Process Mapping and Analysis Platform enables you to identify potential opportunities for RPA.
+Skore’s Process Improvement Platform enables you to identify potential opportunities for RPA.
 However, often organisations are reluctant, the response being “we’ve tried that before but it didn’t really deliver the return we’d hoped for.”

 If we look at statements like this more closely it’s actually because the processes in question are complicated.
 They are selected for a number of reasons; multiple systems, numerous copy and paste activities, repetition and high levels of human interaction.
 Most importantly these are considered low risk in case anything went wrong.

 However whilst low risk they are clearly of low importance too.
-Only a vague scope is agreed before the team go to work building a robot.
+Only a vague scope is agreed before the team go to work developing automation ideas.

 Teams may initially be pleased that the amount of copy and paste they previously did is greatly reduced and the volume of items they can handle has increased.
 However, the number of exceptions start to increase too, at a higher rate than the volume increase.
 In addition, there is an increase in rework… items that didn’t make it successfully to the end of the process and need to be redone, often manually.